 Quality Improvement Program

-The Health Care Improvement (HCI) quality program provides a formal process to objectively and systematically measure and improve the Health Plan’s quality ratings across all lines of business.
+The Health Care Improvement (HCI) quality program provides a formal process to systematically measure and improve the Health Plan’s excellent quality ratings across all lines of business.

-Key regulatory elements of the HCI quality program include an organization-wide improvement strategy, program description, an annual evaluation of performance, and an annual action/work plan.
+Key regulatory elements of the HCI quality program include an organization-wide improvement strategy, program description, an annual evaluation of performance, and an annual Quality Improvement Program Action Plan.
 To support improvement efforts, monthly measurement and reporting also exist to trend and forecast performance.

 How to Report a Concern With Quality of Care Received

 If you would like to report a concern with the quality of care you or your family received from doctors, hospitals, or other healthcare facilities, please let us know.
 The Health Plan investigates and tracks these issues.
 Please contact Customer Service by calling the phone number listed on your Member Card, or follow this link to email Customer Service email Customer Service.

 Examples of medical misconduct include (but are not limited to): practicing fraudulently, practicing with gross incompetence or gross negligence; practicing while impaired by alcohol, drugs, physical disability or mental disability; being convicted of a crime; filing a false report; guaranteeing that treatment will result in a cure; refusing to provide services because of race, creed, color or ethnicity; performing services not authorized by the patient; harassing, abusing or intimidating a patient; ordering excessive tests; and abandoning or neglecting a patient in need of immediate care.